Pills set to be focus of next abortion battle - NewsBreak

 “I felt like I lost a pregnancy,” she said.
 “I love my husband and I love my children and I knew exactly what I had to say goodbye to and that was a really horrible thing to have to do.”

 South Dakota is among several states, including Texas, Kentucky, Arkansas, Ohio, Tennessee and Oklahoma, where Republicans have moved to restrict access to abortion pills in recent months.
 South Dakota Gov. Kristi Noem said additional, in-person visits for the pills and a ban on them being sent through the mail are needed to protect women and save “unborn children.”
-A total of 19 states require a medical clinician to be physically present when abortion pills are given to a patient.PHOTOS: Protesters gather in Knoxville over potential end to Roe v.
-Wade
+A total of 19 states require a medical clinician to be physically present when abortion pills are given to a patient.Emotional video: Longtime city manager reflects on Seminole tornado damage

 Besides crossing state lines, women can also turn to internationally-based online pharmacies, said Greer Donley, a professor specializing in reproductive health care at the University of Pittsburgh Law School.
 Some women also are having prescribed pills forwarded through states without restrictions.